In my classic Who

 been in front of a TV camera before, appears to be running circles around veterans McCoy

 and Langford in the acting department.
 Some have it.
 Some don’t.
-Aldred did.
+Aldred did (and still does).

 In all fairness to McCoy, he

-isn’t a total clownish d-bag here, and turns in a passable performance.
+isn’t a total clown here, and turns in a passable performance (he would fare much better in his subsequent two seasons).
 The infamous

 “cliffhanger” scene aside, he does little to drag the story down, nor does he